-Now draw a line from outside corner to outside corner through the sky patches.
-(Though I've used a blue marker so it's easier to see the line here, usually I use a mechanical pencil because the lead never dulls and the line stays fine.)
+Now draw a line from outside corner to outside corner through the sky's.
+(Though I've used a blue marker so it's easier to see the line here, usually I use my favorite Bohin mechanical chalk pencil because it never dulls and the line stays fine.)
 Your two smaller squares should overlap, just like in the picture below.

 Sew 1/4" away from each side of the drawn line.

-Cut on the drawn line between the stitching lines with either a scissor or rotary cutter to create two sections.
+Cut the large square in half between the stitching lines with either a scissor or rotary cutter to create two sections.

 Press flat to set the seam.